nohorjo/file-backedup-session/readme.md

 # file-backedup-session
-Express session store using the file system and backing up to a Postgres database
+Express session store using the file system and backing up to another source

 # Usage
 ```javascript